Ghostbusters II (soundtrack): Development

 Ray Parker Jr. helped develop an updated version of his hit song "Ghostbusters", performed by Run-D.M.C.
 Aiming to replicate the success of the original soundtrack, producer Peter Afterman wanted to hire Bobby Brown, who had a recent succession of hit songs.
 To secure Brown's involvement, Afterman offered Brown's music label, MCA Records, the rights to the soundtrack.
 Brown agreed in exchange for receiving a role in the film.
 Filming had nearly concluded at that time, but Reitman wrote Brown a cameo as the mayor's doorman.

 Brown worked with Dennis Austin, Larry White and Kirk Crumpler to write and produce "We're Back".
 Other songs on the soundtrack include "Flip City" by Glenn Frey, "Spirit" by Doug E. Fresh & The Get Fresh Crew, and "Love is a Cannibal" by Elton John.
 The song "Flesh 'n Blood" by composer Danny Elfman and Oingo Boingo was written for the film but Elfman said he was disappointed that only four musical bars of it were used.
 He thought the small usage was an excuse to be able to release it on the soundtrack and said if he had known he would have pulled the song.

 Singles

-Two singles were releases from the album, Bobby Brown's "On Our Own" and Run-D.M.C.'s "Ghostbusters".
+Two singles were released from the album, Bobby Brown's "On Our Own" and Run-D.M.C.'s "Ghostbusters".
 Brown's single performed better, reaching number two on the Billboard Hot 100, while Run-D.M.C.'s did not chart.
 Music videos were released for both.